 I’m Doug Gordon.
 I write and produce television shows for PBS, ABC, History, Discovery, National Geographic Channel, Travel Channel and more, generally covering the intersection of science, history, and popular culture.
 I live in Park Slope, Brooklyn with my wife, daughter and son.
 Like many Park Slope residents, I’m also the author of a book.

-I’ve been quoted frequently in the media on New York City’s evolution as a bicycling city, and have a special interest in how the mainstream news covers issues related to bikes.
+I’ve been quoted frequently in the media on New York City’s evolution as a bicycling city, and have a special interest in how the mainstream news covers issues related to bikes and safe streets.
 As a seasoned TV professional who knows how to tell a good story, I have developed strategies for advocates to make the case for bikes as part of the transportation fabric of any smart city.
 The Green Lane Project from People for Bikes called me “a master of images that subvert anti-bike stereotypes.”

 Also, I ride a different bike now.